-Our recent project on energy and water policy analysis:
+Our current and recent projects on energy, water, and carbon policy analysis:

 Incorporating sustainability into energy and water policy

 Since energy and water resources are interconnected, policy decisions regarding one resource affect the other.
 Synergies and tradeoffs are often apparent in energy and water policy and decision-making.
 Our work quantifies and highlights these connections via science-based policy analysis.